Applications

 Air (E)quality

-Read the interactive story of PACE Early Adopter Marcela Loría-Salazar (University of Oklahoma) who will use PACE data to investigate long-range transport of aerosols.
-Her work is motivated by satellite data’s potential to help meet the needs of underserved communities with less access to air quality information due to a lack of ground monitors.
-To meet this important goal, she will use data from PACE's polarimeters to improve smoke forecasts, understand effects of aerosols on regional weather, and inform health alert forecasts related to pollen, dust, and smoke.
+Read the interactive story of PACE Early Adopter Marcela Loría-Salazar (University of Oklahoma) who is using PACE data to investigate long-range transport of aerosols.
+Her work is motivated by satellite data’s potential to help meet the needs of communities with less access to air quality information due to a lack of ground monitors.
+To meet this important goal, she is using data from PACE's polarimeters to improve smoke forecasts, understand effects of aerosols on regional weather, and inform health alert forecasts related to pollen, dust, and smoke.

 Open "Air (E)quality" StoryMap